CSU and the CARES Act

 Clarks Summit University has issued Emergency Cash grants on three occasions.

-- A second round of grants was issued after Financial Aid contacted students who had not completed a FAFSA and verified that they were otherwise eligible for the grant, an additional 10 students were provided $1,000 each.
-The second round of awards totaled $10,000.
+- A second round of grants was issued after Financial Aid contacted students who had not completed a FAFSA and verified that they were otherwise eligible for the grant.

 - Students who had an exceptional financial need were provided the opportunity to complete a short application describing their financial need.
-Clarks Summit University issued a third round of additional Emergency Cash grants to these 20 students ranging from $750-$1,500 depending on the needs that were described.
-The third round of awards totaled $27,250.
+Clarks Summit University issued a third round of additional Emergency Cash grants to these students on August 12, 2020.

 Students were informed in writing that they could use this grant for expenses related to the disruption of campus operations due to coronavirus, such as food, housing, course materials, technology, health care and child care.
 Students were informed that they were not required to provide Clarks Summit University with any information on how the grant was used.